 The Department of Spanish and Portuguese requires PhD students to attain a minor through courses outside of the department, or to complete a minor in Portuguese within the department.
 A certificate is not required, but courses toward the minor can count toward a graduate certificate upon prior consultation with the student's Graduate Program Coordinator.
-Many students pursuing a PhD in the Department of Spanish and Portuguese, for instance, complete a certificate in Latin American Studies with a minor in Lusophone studies.
+Many students pursuing a PhD in the Department of Spanish and Portuguese, for instance, complete a certificate in Latin American Studies suggestions.
+The Department's flexibility in allowing graduate students to integrate a wide variety of with a minor in Lusophone studies.
 The graduate advisors, guided by the student's interests, will offer suggestions.

 The Department's flexibility in allowing graduate students to integrate a wide variety of certificates and minors is key to our commitment to the transdisciplinary and transnational perspective that is at the root of the humanities.
 Courses taken to acquire proficiency in a language cannot count toward the minor.